openebs-archive/cstor-csi/README.md

 The following steps indicate the PV provisioning workflow as it passes through various components.

-1. Create PVC with Storage Class referring to OpenEBS CStor CSI Driver.
+1. Create PVC with Storage Class referring to OpenEBS cStor CSI Driver.

 2. Kubernetes will pass the PV creation request to the OpenEBS CSI Controller service via `CreateVolume()`, as this controller